shon-otmazgin/lingmess-coref/README.md

 ## Demo
-In below notebook you can find a walk through demo on how to inference coreference clusters on custom examples.
+In below notebook you will find a walk through demo on how to inference coreference clusters on custom examples.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/16raRuBhf6tnd0Yj00ct_UXcA7B-YdMw_?usp=sharing)